akblabla/HarmReCUDA/README.md

 fs: a double containing the sample rate.
 harmonics: a row vector containing the harmonic indexes of the harmonics to be removed.

+The data with the harmonics removed are written to the file out.m at the specified path.

+Runtime metrics are written to the file runtimePerformance.mat.